BU climbs to 36th in Wall Street Journal/Times Higher Education rankings

-Boston University was named one of the most innovative national universities for the first time in the 2019 US News & World Report Best Colleges rankings, released September 10, 2018.
+Boston University was named one of the most innovative national universities for the first time in the 2019 US News & World Report Best Colleges rankings, out today.

-“I think there’s a general understanding that the world of higher education is changing rapidly,” says Gerald Fine, Boston University College of Engineering professor of the practice, director of the Engineering Product Innovation Center (EPIC), and executive director of Innovate@BU.
+“I think there’s a general understanding that the world of higher education is changing rapidly,” says Gerald Fine (MSE, ME), a College of Engineering professor of the practice, director of the Engineering Product Innovation Center (EPIC), and executive director of Innovate@BU.
 “The leadership of the University has created an environment where experimentation in better ways to educate students is encouraged.”

 BU made the four-year-old “Most Innovative” list for the first time, tied for 28th out of the 36 schools that made the list, from among 301 schools in the US News National Universities category.